ikthedar/Task-Tracker/README.md

-# Task Tracker app using React
+# Task Tracker app using React and A JSON Server as a fake backend

 ## Available Scripts